loginom/loginom-help-en-omegat/data/processors/programming/python/output-table.md

 **AddColumn(ColumnInfo, Name, DisplayName, DataType, DataKind, DefaultUsageType)**

-It accepts arguments by key words:
+It takes arguments by key words:

 - ColumnInfo — value of the ColumnInfo type (refer to [Full API Description](./api-description.md)).
 The optional argument.
 - Name — column name, the value of the `str` type.
 The optional argument.
 - DisplayName — column caption, the value of the `str` type.
 The optional argument.
 - DataType — column data type, the value of the `int` type (refer to [Enumerations](./enum.md)).
 The optional argument.
 - DataKind — the column data kinds, the value of the `int` type (refer to [Enumerations](./enum.md)).
 The optional argument.
-- DefaultUsageType — назначение по умолчанию столбца, значение типа `int`(см.
-[Enumerations](./enum.md)).
+- DefaultUsageType — default column usage type, the value of the `int` type (refer to [Enumerations](./enum.md)).
 The optional argument.

-Метод добавляет столбец в конец списка столбцов выходного набора.
+The method adds column to the column list end of the output data set.
 It returns the value of the OutputColumnClass type (refer to [Full API Description](./api-description.md)).

 %/spoiler%